-What to Expect: Avoiding Culture Shock in India
+What to Expect: Top Tips on Avoiding Culture Shock in India

 Leaving the Airport

 If you arrive anytime other than the winter, stepping out of the airport you will be hit by a wall of heat and humidity and masses of people.
 It is quite disorienting the first time you arrive in India to see so many people everywhere, feel such heat and humidity and all of it in the middle of the night when most international flights arrive.
 If someone is picking you up at the airport, have a plan of where they are to meet you, so you aren’t stuck standing in place scanning the thousands of people looking for one familiar face.
 If you are getting a taxi, go to the prepaid taxi stand before you leave the airport and have clear instructions on where to meet your taxi.
 This will help you avoid some of the struggles of a newbie.

 In a country with so many people, personal space is at a premium.
 Do not be surprised when standing in a line with plenty of space around you, and the person behind has their entire body pressed against yours.
 They aren’t trying to cop a feel or steal your wallet, they just do not have the same sense of personal space that many in the West are used to.
 And, honestly if you leave even a tiny crack between yourself, someone else will come along and try to squeeze in.
 You will probably learn to do this too before you leave India.